Cambridge CAE Test

-Students wishing to take CAE may join on the start dates listed above, students study general English in the morning with a specialized exam elective in the afternoon.
+Students wishing to take CAE may join on the start dates listed above, students study general English in the morning with a specialized exam elective.

 Daily Classes are aimed at systemically improving the students' knowledge of English, and enhancing their examination techniques.
 The goal of the Canadian College is not only to improve quantitative, but also qualitative results.
 Successful students receive a certificate awarded by University of Cambridge ESOL Examinations, and recognized by universities and employers in many countries.
 All students receive a statement of results, showing how they performed in each of the five papers.

-Students wishing to prepare for the CAE Exam study general English in the morning with a specialized exam elective in the afternoon.
+Students wishing to prepare for the CAE Exam study general English in the morning with a specialized exam elective.

 Full Time: 24 hours per week (Mon-Thur) (Friday 8:30 - 12:05pm)

 CAE is for learners who are reaching a standard of English that is adequate for most purposes, including business and study.
 Success at this level indicates the ability to use English effectively and perform confidently in social and professional situations, and in higher education.